mihaiwebdev/mihaiwebdev/README.md

 # Hi, I’m Sava Mihai 👋

-- 👀 I’m interested in web programming.
+- I'm coding in TypeScript.
-- 🌱 I’m continuously learning web programming.
+- I launched moviepicker.app with +2000 users.
-- 💞️ I’m looking to share and learn new informations.
+- I’m learning Next.js at the moment.
-- 🥅 2024 Goals: Bring value to other people.
+- 2024 Goals: Bring value to other people.

 ### Connect with me: